Dhunge dhara: Spouts

+Basin

 Although the names dhunge dhara and hiti refer to the actual spouts, they are also used for the stone structures immediately surrounding the spouts.

 In the Nepalese countryside a hiti may be no more than a stone or brick wall with a spout protruding from it, with some paving beneath the spout.
 In the cities, due to the natural flow of water (see below), the spouts are located in a basin below street level (hitigah), with the depth depending on need.
 This basin is built with a combination of stone and brick, where the floor is usually covered with stone slabs.
 The sides and bottom of the basin are made waterproof by coating them with a layer of kalo mato (a special type of black mud).
 This prevents water from the surrounding soil from seeping in.
 Similarly a low wall around the basin helps to keep surface runoff out and prevents debris from being carried in by the wind.
 Depending on the depth and overall size of the basin it can have terraces on several levels.
 The hiti can be accessed via one or more stone stairs.

-There is typically just one spout in the basin, but there are hitis with two, three, five, nine or more spouts, even up to a hundred and eight (the Muktidhara in Mustang District).
+There is typically just one spout in the basin, but there are hitis with two, three, five, nine or more spouts, even up to a hundred and eight (the Muktidhara of Muktinath in Mustang District).

 Above the spout there is usually a shrine honoring a specific deity.
 The space below the spout is (almost without exception) adorned with a sculpture of Bhagiratha.
 Depending on the available space, there can be any number of other votive sculptures, like chaityas and lingas, in the basin.

-Before the water enters the spout, it passes a filter system, using gravel, sand, charcoal and sometimes lapsi (Nepali hog plum).

 In front of the spout there is a small pool to catch the water flowing from it.
 The surplus of water eventually disappears into a drain, and is guided towards another hiti, agricultural land or a pond (to be used for irrigation and other purposes).
 Sometimes the water is first directed towards several other hitis.
 In the case of Washa Hiti in Patan, for example, the water is first flowing towards Amrit Hiti, then to Dathu Hiti, then to Buincha Hiti.

 In some hitis the water from the spout drains into a pond inside the hiti basin itself.
 Nag Pokhari hiti in Bhaktapur is an example of this.
 Just as there are hitis with a pond inside them, there are also ponds with spouts integrated into their walls.
 Bhandarkhal Pokhari in Patan and Salan Ganesh Pokhari in Bhaktapur are some examples.

 Several hitis have an integrated stone drinking water reservoir (jahru) built into their walls and some have a well (tun) dug into their basin floor as an alternative means to obtain the available water (see below).